-Arhaus lands firmly in the premium sofa category: substantial frames, plush cushioning, and lots of upholstery choices if you want to fine-tune the look.
-In our testing, the biggest make-or-break factor was fit—seat depth and back height—based on how you actually use a sofa (laptop time, long movie nights, and hosting).
-The trade-off is that the comfort-first builds skew deep and loungey, which can feel less supportive if you prefer a consistently upright sit.
+Arhaus sits squarely in the premium sofa category: substantial frames, plush cushions, and plenty of upholstery choices if you want to fine-tune the look.
+In our hands-on testing, the biggest make-or-break variable was fit—especially seat depth and back height—because those details changed how each sofa handled laptop time, long movie nights, and casual hosting.
+The trade-off is straightforward: these comfort-first builds lean deep and loungey, so they can feel less supportive if you prefer a more upright sit.

 Product Overview